 Authors must submit their original manuscript and figures online via http://ees.elsevier.com/resus which is the Elsevier web-based submission and peer-review system.
 You will find full instructions located on this site - a Guide for Authors and a Guide for Online Submission.
 Please follow these guidelines to prepare and upload your article.

 Subscribers may reproduce tables of contents or prepare lists of articles including abstracts for internal circulation within their institutions.
-Permission of the Publisher is required for resale or distribution outside the institution and for all other derivative works, including compilations and translations (please consult http://www.elsevier.com/permissions).If excerpts from other copyrighted works are included, the author(s) must obtain written permission from the copyright owners and credit the source(s) in the article.
-Elsevier has preprinted forms for use by authors in these cases: please consult http://www.elsevier.com/permissions.
+Permission of the publisher is required for resale or distribution outside the institution and for all other derivative works, including compilations and translations (please consult http://www.elsevier.com/permissions).If excerpts from other copyrighted works are included, author(s) must obtain written permission from the copyright owners and credit the source(s) in the article.
+Please consult http://www.elsevier.com/permissions for further guidelines on permissions.

 All sources of funding must be declared as an acknowledgement at the end of the text.
 Authors should declare the role of study sponsors, if any, in the study design, in the collection, analysis and interpretation of data; in the writing of the manuscript; and in the decision to submit the manuscript for publication.
 If the study sponsors had no such involvement, the authors should so state.
 Please see http://www.elsevier.com/funding